Receive one on one planning and coaching with an Organisational Psychology Specialist.

 - Reality check: how close are we to this ideal state – are the necessary changes substantial or minor?
 Is this fine-tuning or substantial change?

-- Skills activities: Identification of and coaching in skills activities needed to achieve the necessary changes identified in step 2.
+- Skills activities: Identification of and coaching in the skills activities needed to achieve the necessary changes identified in step 2.

-- Real world practice: The person undergoing coaching practices the techniques in the work world.
+- Real world practice: The person undergoing coaching, practices the techniques in the work world.
 The person self-assesses and keeps a record of developments and self-assessments.

 - Further coaching based on progress and self-assessments

 - Completion of the activity: final self-assessment and re-run of 360 degree feedback if it was used at the beginning.
 Conclusions drawn about the success of the coaching activity.

 SACS coaching activities are targeted, specific and of a pre-determined length.
 There is strong evidence suggesting that, for most purposes, coaching engagements in excess of 6 meetings tend not to bring about change.
 We believe that the success of coaching activities should be assessed by the degree of change over the engagement, not just by the self-reported satisfaction of the participant.

 At SACS, we believe that career transition management is not just about helping a person find a new job, it is about developing skills that will continue to help the person throughout their career.
 So for whatever reason you may want to support a departing employee in their job search, let us help.